 Several state officials, including Gov. Phil Bredesen, said they thought the proposal would most likely be unconstitutional.

-One of the reasons for its recent success is the pioneering use of new technology - video on the internet and use of moving images on mobile phones.
+reasons for its recent success is the pioneering use of new technology - video on the internet and use of moving images on mobile phones.
 The scale and seriousness of the convention is not that different to a more mainstream gathering because pornography